tjwhitaker/polybenchmark/README.md

 # Vectorization

-Well, since I already did part one of this assignment with -O3 enabled, I'm going to use this section to compare against the default correlation.c implementation.
+Well, since I already did part one of this project with -O3 enabled, I'm going to use this section to compare against the default correlation.c implementation.

 correlation.c no threads no optimization (-O0)
 ```